craigdev/excel-pdf-macro/README.md

 # excel-pdf-macro
-VBA that publishes all visible sheets between two bookends and saves to the current location of the excel file.
+VBA that publishes to PDF all visible worksheets between two bookends labeled "PDF - Start" and "PDF - End" and saves to the current location of the excel file.

 Instructions: